kasas/wezaam-challenge-be/SOLUTION.md

 ##DECISIONS MADE

 I am going to use RabbitMQ as a broker of messages between the services as it is one of the most used async queue frameworks.
-There would be also another possibilites as Kafka or Amazon AWS Simple Queue.
+There would be also another possibilities as Kafka or Amazon AWS Simple Queue.

 Using RabbitMQ we can assure 100% of the notifications would be treated by the Consumer of the created Queue.
 If Notification Service is down, RabbitMQ will queue all messages until one consumer process them.

 ##REFACTORING OF CODE

-First of all, we have introduced lombok annotations in some classes and refactor the injection of clases of the controllers by using constructors instead of @Autowired beans.
+First of all, we have introduced lombok annotations in some classes and refactor the injection of classes of the controllers by using constructors instead of @Autowired beans.
 This way, it would be easier to test the Controllers of the class.

 I have introduced a new Service to separate Withdrawal and WithdrawalScheduled processes.
 I also have change the WithdrawallController in order to be in charge of just receiving params, checking them and then sending the response.